jamesrhester/Lerche.jl/README.md

 # Implementation notes

-Lerchen is currently noticeably slower than Lark, despite the advantages of Julia's compilation.
+Lerche is currently noticeably slower than Lark, despite the advantages of Julia's compilation.
 There is still plenty of room for improvement as no effort has been made to use Julia efficiency tricks.
 The priority has been on maintaining fidelity with Lark.